microsoft/playwright/docs/src/api/class-apirequestcontext.md

 ## async method: APIRequestContext.dispose
 * since: v1.16

-All responses returned by [`method: APIRequestContext.get`] and similar methods are stored in the memory, so that you can later call [`method: APIResponse.body`].
-This method discards all stored responses, and makes [`method: APIResponse.body`] throw "Response disposed" error.
+All responses returned by [`method: APIRequestContext.get`] and similar methods are stored in the memory, so that you can later call [`method: APIResponse.body`].This method discards all its resources, calling any method on disposed [APIRequestContext] will throw an exception.

-If this [APIRequestContext] is obtained via [`property: BrowserContext.request`] or [`property: Page.request`], it will keep working until its owning [BrowserContext] closes.

-If this [APIRequestContext] was created by [`method: APIRequest.newContext`], this method discards all its resources, calling any method on disposed [APIRequestContext] will throw an exception.

 ## async method: APIRequestContext.fetch
 * since: v1.16